microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

   - [Test the solution](#test-the-solution)

 ## Install and configure ngrok
 To run the solution locally we need to establish a secure tunnel between Microsoft Teams and our extension.
-Microsoft Teams is a cloud-based product and it requires our extension content be available from the cloud using HTTPS endpoints.
+Microsoft Teams is a cloud-based product, and it requires our extension content be available from the cloud using HTTPS endpoints.

-For this purpose, we use [ngrok](https://ngrok.com/), a reverse proxy softawre tool that creates a tunnel to our locally running web server's publicly-available HTTPS endpoints.
+For this purpose, we use [ngrok](https://ngrok.com/), a reverse proxy softawre tool that creates a tunnel to our locally running web server's publicly available HTTPS endpoints.

 Because we have a dependency with [Broadcasts Protocols for Teams](https://github.com/microsoft/Teams-Broadcast-Extension) (backend solution from here) that also requires Ngrok, and Ngrok's free accounts only allow us to run just one instance at the same time, we recommend to create new account to get the required token to run an Ngrok instance.
 If you haven't downloaded Ngrok yet, you can donwload it from [here](https://www.ngrok.com/download)